Cannabis License in Virginia

 Research and Prepare

-Start off with detailed research.
+Start with detailed research.
 Good research starts from within, so look at what you want to do, your goals, and how a cannabis business in Virginia helps you achieve them.

 1. Cannabis Cultivation License: It’s suitable for those who want to grow and sell marijuana in Virginia.
 Cultivators may only sell cannabis, not products manufactured from it.